CaraesNaur/TTRPGPolyGenre/README.md

 * Die Mechanic: a brief overview of the die mechanic used
 * Heft/Crunch: complexity of the rules (light vs heavy)
 * Imagination Landscape: grids-and-figurines vs theater-of-the-mind.
 * Moderator: whether there a GM (the safe assumption is yes).
-If so, what are the GM’s duties; if not, how do players moderate themselves.
+If so, what are the GM's duties; if not, how do players moderate themselves.
 * Speed: an aggregate of how much time is required to execute mechanics
 * System Mastery: the level of rules expertise needed for a player to produce and play a viable character.
 * Random Number Generator (RNG): the tool(s) used to resolve uncertainty in the fiction.
 If omitted, dice are assumed.